hashkat/hashkat/docs/keywords.md

 ####analysis
 **(type: n/a)** This parameter should never be adjusted, when the software looks for the parameters listed under the analysis heading, it first looks to this variable.
 This defines to so called analysis section of the input file.

+####enable_interactive_mode
+**(type: boolean)** While the simulation is running, you can press ‘ctrl-c’.
+If this variable is set to true, an interpreter will be activated and you can call functions in the interpreter.
+If you press the ‘tab’ key, you can go through the built in functions.
+The interpreter was designed to allow one to manipulate the network.
+If you are in the interpreter, you can press ‘ctrl-c’ and the simulation will resume.
+If you type ‘exit()’ while in the interpreter the simulation will terminate.

 ####initial_agents
 **(type: integer)** This parameter is the number of initial agents in the simulation.
 The agent type and characterizations are determined before any time will pass in the simulation.

 ####max_agents
 **(type: integer)** This parameter is the maximum number of agents that will be allowed in the simulation.
 Once the maximum number of agents has been reached in the simulation, the program will no longer add agents but will not terminate.

+####max_real_time
+**(type: integer)** This parameter is the maximum time allowed in real life.
+Similarly to the max time parameter, the simulation will terminate once the maximum amount of time has been reached.
+Also, you can put ‘minute’, ‘hour’, ‘day’, or ‘year’, and the simulation will know the value in minutes.

 ####max_time
 **(type: integer)** This parameter is the maximum time allowed in the simulation.
 The units of time in the simulation is minutes.
 The simulation will terminate once the maximum amount of time has been reached.
 Conveniently, you can put ‘minute’, ‘hour’, ‘day’, or ‘year’, and the simulation will know the value in minutes.

-####max_real_time
-**(type: integer)** This parameter is the maximum time allowed in real life.
-Similarly to the max time parameter, the simulation will terminate once the maximum amount of time has been reached.
-Also, you can put ‘minute’, ‘hour’, ‘day’, or ‘year’, and the simulation will know the value in minutes.

-####enable_interactive_mode
-**(type: boolean)** While the simulation is running, you can press ‘ctrl-c’.
-If this variable is set to true, an interpreter will be activated and you can call functions in the interpreter.
-If you press the ‘tab’ key, you can go through the built in functions.
-The interpreter was designed to allow one to manipulate the network.
-If you are in the interpreter, you can press ‘ctrl-c’ and the simulation will resume.
-If you type ‘exit()’ while in the interpreter the simulation will terminate.

 ####use_barabasi
 **(type: boolean)** If true, a certain simulation method will be implemented that results in a network that models a scale-free network with a scale-free exponent of 3.
 This method is very similar to the ‘barabasi.game’ in the igraph package found in R or Python.
 The follow model (follow model) in the simulation should be set to ‘twitter_suggest’ to achieve the desired result.
 The simulation method is as follows; an agent is added into the network, and then follows another agent based on the degree of the agents in the current network.
 A higher degree results in a higher probability of being followed.
 If set to false, the simulation will run normally.

+####use_followback
+**(type: boolean)** If set to true, there may be a follow back prior to a follow.
+When an agent A follows agent B, if agent B’s followback probability (which can be found in the agents section of the input file) is non-zero, then agent B can follow agent A without moving forward in time.
+This is why it is called a ‘flawed followback’; in reality there would be some time prior to the initial follow where the followback would occur.

 ####use_random_time_increment
 **(type: boolean)** If true, the time in the simulation will be incremented at a non-constant rate; the increment of time is determined by